igreenwood/react-native-console-overlay/README.md

   - Works on both simulators and physical devices
   - Compatible with Android and iOS platforms
   - Functional in both development and production builds
+  - Displays logs from your app as well as other SDKs (e.g., Expo)
 - Support for common console methods (log, debug, info, warn, error, dir)
 - Draggable and resizable overlay
 - Minimizable interface